What should I expect when I come to Worship at King's Cross?

 What has the church been doing to help us gather safely?

-- First, the school facility team has worked tirelessly to clean and sanitize the worship area and restrooms in preparation for your return.
+- First, the school facility team has a process to clean and sanitize the worship area, classrooms and restroom.
 If you can walk on it, touch it, or sit on it, it has been sanitized and disinfected.

 - Second, The regathering team has worked diligently to set up protocols for cleaning and maintaining a safe environment for all of us.
 Going forward the team will continue to do everything necessary to assure a clean and safe environment.